Doing Business in the Maldives

 - Sunni Islam is the official

-- Neighboring countries (by Sea): India, Sri Lanka, Indonesia, and Seychelles
+- Neighbouring countries (by Sea): India, Sri Lanka, Indonesia, and the Seychelles

 - Maldivian GDP growth of 7% last twenty years

 - The main economic sectors: tourism and fishing (40% of GDP)